Ayms/bitcoin-wallets/README.md

 [Bitcoin core](https://github.com/bitcoin/bitcoin) has recently implemented as the default partially [BIP32](https://github.com/bitcoin/bitcoin/pull/8035) which generates first 100 addresses from a seed chosen by the software

-We don't think it's necessarily a good idea to trust a software, even open source, to choose the main seed for you knowing that all of your keys depend on it and are generated from this master seed (which is typically a 32 bytes sequence)
+We don't think that it's necessarily a good idea to trust a software, even open source, to choose the main seed for you knowing that all of your keys depend on it and are generated from this master seed (which is typically a 32 bytes sequence)

 This implementation is mainly following the bitcoin core wallet format but lets you decide for the seed, you can reuse the information generated for other wallets, you can select from the addresses generated which ones you will use and break the tree dependencies